From e-scooters to solar power storage

-Second lease of life for used batteries
+Second life for used batteries

 What can we do with aging scooter batteries?
 Instead of scrapping them and recycling their components, the batteries could be left intact and re-used in a solar power storage cabinet.
 This is precisely what a pilot project by the Swiss Post and with participation of Empa is trying to do.